Whitby Men’s Slo-Pitch League

 be announced to the umpire at home plate before he takes his place on the

 base.
-If the courtesy runner is due up to bat the team may substitute with
+If the courtesy runner is due up to bat the

-another courtesy runner.
-However, if this cannot be implemented (e.g. all five courtesy runners
+cannot be implemented (e.g. all five courtesy

-and the next batter in the line-up is due up.
+on base and the next batter in the line-up is due up.

-- Carded Slo-Pitch Ontario, Slo-Pitch National or
+- Carded Slo-Pitch Ontario, Slo-Pitch National

-National Slo-Pitch Athletics Enterprise umpires will officiate every game for the
+Slo-Pitch Athletics Enterprise umpires will officiate every

-- Games will be 1 hour and 25 minutes.
-If the home team has not completed their
+hour and 25 minutes.
+If the home

-own at bats when curfew has been called, they have the option of leaving
+team has not completed their own at bats when curfew has been called, they

-reverting back to the last complete inning.
+have the option of leaving the score as-is, or reverting back to the last complete

 Games cannot exceed their scheduled end time regardless of how